npmcdn-to-unpkg-bot/social-wall/README.md

 The browser ID key is your `App ID`.

 #Bugs and changes to make
-* CSS not implemented.
+* CSS not yet implemented in the repo.
-* Remove the usage of TweenLite & jQuery.
 * Add link to the account in the top title of every post.
+* Add a parameter to change the date format.
 * Don't use a PHP file anymore.
+* Refactor the code to improve performance.

 #Change log
 ####0.3.3